Trump's revocation of Brennan's security clearance leaves lawyers asking if former CIA chief can appeal

 It’s not uncommon for former officials to maintain their security clearances after leaving the job.
 In some cases, former federal employees, including in the CIA and FBI, can be called back to consult or offer advice on an issue.

-But there’s a difference between maintaining a security clearance and actually have access to classified material, Bradley Moss, a lawyer specializing in security clearances, told Fox News.
+But there’s a difference between maintaining a security clearance and actually having access to classified material, Bradley Moss, a lawyer specializing in security clearances, told Fox News.

 Individuals who have one of three levels of security clearances – top secret, secret or confidential – don’t necessarily get access to any classified information that’s out there; normally, one will just be able to access what the agency has deemed appropriate for what that person needs to know.